somadisingh/waffleswap-v2/README.md

 2. Download [Ganache Suite](https://trufflesuite.com/ganache/index.html)
 3. Install [Metamask](https://metamask.io/) for your browser
 4. Create a custom RPC server in Metamask and copy the RPC URL from ganache.
 Chain ID is 1337.
 (For RPC: Either 7545 or 8545 should work)
+5. Import test accounts from Ganache to Metamask by copying the account private keys from Ganache and import on Metamask via private key option.
-5. With ganache running and metamask on stand-by, run command "npm run start" in the repo folder.
+6. With ganache running and metamask on stand-by, run command "npm run start" in the repo folder.

 ### [Connect Metamask and Ganache](https://www.youtube.com/watch?v=lv4HEyiw4EQ)